erykjj/jwpublib/README.md

 * **Description**: Personal research project: a chronological compilation of events (mostly) related to Bible history
 * **Latest release**: [*TBH_5.0.jwpub*](https://github.com/erykjj/jwpublib/releases/download/TBH_5.0/TBH_5.0.jwpub)
 * **Released**: [2024-02-27](CHANGELOG.md/#tbh_50---2024-02-27)
-* **Note**: Keep in mind that notes and highlights are linked to paragraph *numbers*, so **if you annotate in any way and a future release includes additional historical events (paragraphs), your notes and highlights will no longer match up**.
+* **Note**: Keep in mind that if you annotate in any way and a future release includes additional historical events (paragraphs), your notes and highlights will no longer match up.

 ____
 ## Bible Reading Schedules